CarolinaFellinghauer/UNIZH_HS2020_Rasch/README.md

 Course participants are invited to submit there homework via Github or OLAT.

 ******Intro_Welcome_Power_Point :

-     $$add room and dates on slide 7
+     - add room and dates on slide 7  \
-     $$add github and olat link on slide 9
+     - add github and olat link on slide 9 \

+Note: Open Power Point PDF Presentation with the WACOM to make annotations.
+Open a copy of the original document.